fatherjack/fatherjack.github.io/_posts/2021-03-22-SecretManagement.md

 ### What is the SecretManagement module?

-There is a considerable amount of information about the SecretManagement module from Microsoft here (...) and getting that installed and working isnt the intended purpose of this blog.
+There is a considerable amount of information about the SecretManagement module [from Microsoft here](https://devblogs.microsoft.com/powershell/secretmanagement-and-secretstore-are-generally-available/) and getting that installed and working isnt the intended purpose of this blog.
 If you are up and working with the module already then read on.
 If you are new to the module then check out the resources listed and you should be fine.
 If not, message me and we can work on a new post here to fill that gap.
+In short, you need to import the modules with ```Import-Module Microsoft.PowerShell.SecretManagement, Microsoft.PowerShell.SecretStore```, and then get the KeePass module with ```Import-module SecretManagement.KeePass

 ### Where do we start?